-If your child has a positive swab performed in the community or is diagnosed as having COVID-19 disease while in the study, then you must contact the study team on the contact details provided for you.
+If your child has a positive swab performed in the community or is diagnosed as having COVID-19 disease while in the study, then you must contact the study team on 02381204989 or uhs.covid19paedvaccinestudies@nhs.net.

 If your child is admitted to hospital during the study (for any reason), then you should inform the medical or nursing staff that they are taking part in this study.
 We will provide a contact card for you to give to these staff.